Configuring Authentication against Active Directory

 Start the Samba and Kerberos

-servers, and as root join the domain:
+servers, and as root

 Enter the administrator password at the prompt.